 “I definitely recommend following us on social media, because we’ll be posting when we have info nights at the beginning of the year and when our application goes live.
 We only are open for new applications at the beginning of the fall semester—so around early September.
 Definitely find us on Quad Day if possible.
 If you find us on Quad Day, then you can be added to our email list and we can be in direct contact.”

 Now, can we go pet some dogs?

 “That would be great!
 I don’t have one with me, unfortunately.
 We do have fundraisers on the Quad throughout the year where people can come meet and pet our dogs.
 If there’s ever one that we organize, it’ll be posted on our social media.
 Come visit us then!”

-With over 1,800 registered student organizations (RSOs) at Illinois, the possibilities are endless.
+With 1,000 registered student organizations (RSOs) at Illinois, the possibilities are endless.
 To learn more about Illini Service Dogs and how you can get involved, check out their website and socials below.